shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 There’s 4 phases to each round:

 -   Round Begin – Place Land cards (pg TODO)
--   Deploy – Move your Creatures to Land cards (pg TODO)
+-   Deploy – Determine which of your Creatures will be deployed to which Lands (pg TODO)
 -   Combat – Count up your Creatures’ power, highest power wins (pg TODO)
 -   Round End – Return your Creatures to your Ready pile (pg TODO)